-Police: 2 stable after stabbing attack at New York’s MoMA
+Police: Man stabs 2 workers at New York’s MoMA and flees

 Mayor Eric Adams tweeted Saturday evening that he had been briefed on the attack and said the injuries to the two victims were not life-threatening.
 “We’re grateful for the quick work of our first responders,” he added.

 MoMA, founded in 1929, is one of New York City’s top tourist attractions, and drew more than 700,000 visitors in 2020.
-Its collection of modern art includes ‘The Starry Night’ by Vincent Van Gogh and works by Henri Matisse and Paul Gaugin.
+Its collection of modern art includes “The Starry Night” by Vincent Van Gogh and works by Henri Matisse and Paul Gaugin.